icebert04/IPFS/README.md

-Here's a screenshot of the NFT collection **IPFS** that I've built..
+Here's a screenshot of the NFT collection in **IPFS** that I've built..

 The metadata and image files in Pinata
 ![IPFS](/images/Pinata.png)